Hussain0327/echo-analytics-platform/README.md

 ### Phase 5 In Progress (Frontend + Production Ready)

-Just built a complete React/Next.js frontend for Echo.
-Users can now upload files and get instant metrics through a clean web interface instead of just API calls.
+Frontend is now fully working in Codespaces.
+Spent some time debugging networking issues and API mismatches, but everything is functional now.

 **What's working:**
 - Next.js 15 frontend with TypeScript and Tailwind CSS
 - 3 pages: Home (file upload + metrics), Chat (talk to Echo), Reports (generate business reports)
 - 3 reusable components: FileUpload, MetricsCard, ChatInterface
-- Full API integration layer with error handling
-- Responsive design with drag-and-drop file upload

-**Current issue:**
-Working through Codespaces networking configuration.
-The frontend and backend are running but need proper port forwarding setup to communicate.
-The backend CORS is configured for Codespaces URLs, just need to make ports public in the Ports panel.
+- API proxy route to handle Codespaces port forwarding issues
+- Full end-to-end flow: upload CSV, get metrics, chat with Echo, generate reports
+- All backend endpoints accessible through the frontend

+**Issues fixed today (2025-11-29):**
+- Created Next.js API proxy (`/api/proxy/[...path]`) to work around Codespaces port visibility issues.
+Browser couldn't reach port 8000 directly, so now all API calls go through port 3000 and get forwarded internally.
+- Fixed chat/with-data endpoint call - the backend expects `message` as a query parameter, not form data.
+Was getting 422 validation errors until I fixed that.
+- Fixed response field mismatch in chat page - backend returns `response` but frontend was looking for `message`.
+- Updated CORS to use wildcard for development.

 **What's left for Phase 5:**
-- Fix Codespaces port visibility (ports 3000 and 8000 need to be public)
-- Test all three pages end-to-end
 - CI/CD pipeline (GitHub Actions)
-- Better error handling and logging
 - Rate limiting and security headers
 - Deploy to production (Railway for backend, Vercel for frontend)
+- End-to-end testing in production environment
+- Clean up the proxy solution or fix port visibility properly

-See `/frontend/` for the new React app and `/FRONTEND_COMPLETE.md` for details.
+See `/frontend/` for the React app and `/FRONTEND_COMPLETE.md` for details.

 ### Phase 4 Complete (Evaluation & Metrics)
 Built the entire evaluation system to track real impact.
 Now I can prove Echo actually saves time and delivers accurate insights.